PeacePeters/SUSE-Cloud-Native-Foundation-Scholarship/notes/intro-cloud-native-fundamentals/notes.md

 Runtime | For application execution environment Networking | For application connectivity
 Storage | For application resources
-Service Mesh | for granular control of the traffic within a cluster Logs and metrics | To construct the observability stack Tracing | For building the full request journey
+Service Mesh | For granular control of the traffic within a cluster Logs and metrics | To construct the observability stack Tracing | For building the full request journey